 verification for all products must be at each location where

-products are sold.
-The letter of verification will include the
+- The letter of verification must include the

 - Annual limits: You may sell no more than